Last Updated on July 29, 2021 by Yuvika Iyer

 The innate versatility of lemon essential oil allows you to use it for almost anything, but it is commonly used for purifying stale indoor air and cleaning your home.

-This will aromatize your home with soothing lemony fragrance after destroying the air-borne pollutants and other toxic elements.
+This will aromatize your home with a soothing lemony fragrance after destroying the air-borne pollutants and other toxic elements.

 Lavender Essential Oil